steve8708/compylr/README.md

 Maximum performance, minimal load times, optimal development efficiency, 100% SEO support

 ## How it works
+* 100% automatic - configure your routes, compile your app, enjoy.
 * Compiles Angular Templates to Handlebars Templates
 * Standardizes route configuration using JSON for angular and any backend (via an adapter)
 * Standardizes state management with angular and any backend (via an adapter)